Convex-Dev/design/cad/005_cvmex/README.md

 State' = f (State, Block)
 ```

-Under this model, the latest Consensus State can always be reconstructed given both:
+Under this model, the latest consensus state can always be reconstructed given both:

 - A initial State
 - All Blocks between the initial State and the current consenus point